akapoorcern/ttH_multilepton/DNN/README.md

 ## Normalisation
 - One very important parameter here is 'NormMode'.
-  - 'NormMode=EqualNumEvents' : Sets the average weight of signal events to 1 and the sum of the background weights is set equal to signal.
+  - 'NormMode=EqualNumEvents' : Sets the average weight of signal events to 1.
+The number of effective events in the signal(/first) class are then normalised to equal the sum of all the other(/background) event weights.
-  - 'NormMode=NumEvents' : Average weight of 1 per event, signal and background renormalised independently.
+  - 'NormMode=NumEvents' : Average weight of 1 per event, signal and background re-normalised independently.
+All classes have the same number of effective events.
-- In the case of ttH multilepton, if one *doesn't* normalise background to the same as signal, the DNN will seperate out ttV seeing as the MC has many more events (DNN tunes to this).
+- In the case of ttH multilepton, if one *doesn't* normalise background to the same as signal, the DNN will separate out ttV seeing as the MC has many more events (DNN tunes to this).

 ## Number of Hidden layers
 - To study how the number of hidden layers affects the output distributions use the helmsman to run multiple trainings changing the number of hidden layers each time.